dingwengit/Code_practice/Python/Orders_Handling/README.md

         Clean up thread could improve shelf's efficiency by timely removing orders with 0 value to increase capacity
   * pickup_queue
       * after order is received, the order will be put into pickup_queue
+      * orders are stored in a queue
       * pick up thread will process the queue in FIFO manner to pick up the order
-      * order can only be picked up randomly between 2 - 6 seconds after received
+      * an order can only be picked up between 2 - 6 seconds (randomly) after received
   * For pickup_thread and cleanup_thread, the thread delay time can be changed in the file

 # Unit Test